The Spatial Biology Week 2024 logo

 He has contributed to over 70 peer reviewed publications and with an active role in the development and management of the Precision-Panc platform, his primary research interest now focusses upon the interaction between the genomic landscape, the immune microenvironment and chemotherapy in patients with pancreatic cancer.
 Specifically, he will look to develop combination therapeutic strategies that target Immune evasion in pancreatic cancer.

-EACR Roundtable: Pioneering in the unknown: how to navigate through the spatial biology
+EACR Roundtable: Pioneering in the unknown: how to navigate through spatial biology

 Dr. Kimberly Jordan